monkamtanyi/Terraform-master-class-series/02 - Command basics/a) Commands.md

   - It downloads providers and modules

 **terraform validate**:
-  - Validates the configuration files in the respective directory to ensure that they are syntactically valid and internally consistent. bcos when u are writing a terra conf files, it has to adhere to hashicorp configuration language w is human readable. so terra has to validate if what u have written is valid.
+  - Validates the configuration files in the respective directory to ensure that they are syntactically valid and internally consistent. bcos when u are writing a teraform manifest file -terra conf files, it has to adhere to hashicorp configuration language w is human readable. so terra has to validate if what u have written is valid.

 **terraform plan**: